Peter Stone (writer): 1776

+"It's probably the most successful stock and amateur [property] I've ever done — especially foreign [licensing].
+There are two guys everywhere in the world who wanna get in a dress.
+And this is the one show they can get into a dress without being gay — they're on the run!
+It's terribly attractive to two actors, so it's constantly done."

 Less successful was the only non-musical he did on Broadway, Full Circle (1973) based on the novel by Erich Maria Remarque and directed by Otto Preminger.
 It only ran 21 performances.

 Focus on screenwriting

 Stone returned to TV for a small screen adaptation of the Katharine Hepburn-Spencer Tracy 1949 film, Adam's Rib (1973).
 Stone wrote episodes, including the pilot, and worked as a producer.
 However the show only had a short run.

 He wrote the pilot for Pat and Mike, based on another Tracy-Hepburn film, but it was not turned into a series.

 Stone wrote the film adaptation of the train hijacking novel The Taking of Pelham One Two Three (1974).
 He worked on some scripts that were ultimately not produced including The Leavenworth Irregulars, The Grand Defiance, and The Ornament, as well as a musical that was not made, Subject to Change.
-He did some uncredited doctoring on the show Goodtime Charley (1975) and wrote the TV movie One of My Wives Is Missing (1976), a thriller, using the Pierre Marton pseudonym again.
+He did some uncredited doctoring on the show Goodtime Charley (1975) and wrote the TV movie One of My Wives Is Missing (1976), a thriller starring Jack Klugman, using the Pierre Marton pseudonym again.

 Stone wrote the feature films Silver Bears (1977), Who Is Killing the Great Chefs of Europe?
-(1978) and Why Would I Lie?
-(1980).
+(1978), with George Segal, and Why Would I Lie?
+(1980) with Treat Williams.

 He wrote some unfilmed scripts around this time called Csardas, The Late Great Creature, and The Day They Kidnapped Queen Victoria.

 Return to Broadway

-In 1980 Stone was working on a musical about the Algonquin Round Table but it was not made.
+In 1980, Stone was working on a musical about the Algonquin Round Table but it was not made.
 Stone returned to Broadway with the book of the musical adaptation of Woman of the Year (1981–83) starring Lauren Bacall which ran for 770 performances.
 Stone won the Tony Award for Best Book of a Musical for his efforts.
 Also successful was My One And Only (1983–85) where Stone wrote the book with the music of George Gershwin.
 Starring Tommy Tune and Twiggy it went for 767 performances.

 Stone wrote the TV movie Grand Larceny (1987).
 In 1988 he wrote "Baby on Board" for CBS Summer Playhouse.

-He did some uncredited script doctoring on the book for the musical Grand Hotel (1989) at the request of director Tommy Tune.
+Stone did some uncredited script doctoring on the book for the musical Grand Hotel (1989) at the request of director Tommy Tune.
 He was a writer for The 44th Annual Tony Awards (1990) and The 46th Annual Tony Awards (1992).
 He wrote the book for The Will Rogers Follies (1991–93) which went for 981 performances.
 It won the Tony for Best musical, and Stone's book was nominated.